dennislee22/dennislee22.github.io/docs/longhorn/benchmarking.md

 ![](../../assets/images/longhorn/bench1.png)

-- The result seemingly implies that there is no significant performance difference between replica size 2 and size 3 in a small cluster.
+- The result seemingly implies that there is no significant performance difference between replica size 2 and size 3 in a small Kubernetes cluster.
 Replica size 3 ensures higher redundancy but at the expense of higher cost by involving more node to store the data.
 Replica size 2, on the other hand, reduces hardware cost but at the expense of lower redundancy.
-- Read operation yields higher IOPS compared to write.
+- Read operation yields higher IOPS compared to write operation.
 - Block size with 64k and 1024k reduce IOPS significantly.